-A rare white giraffe was spotted in Tanzania's Tarangire National Park.
-This giraffe, named Omo, has a condition called leucism.
+— -- A rare white giraffe was spotted in Tanzania's Tarangire National Park.
+The giraffe, named Omo, has a condition called leucism.

-"Leucism is a genetic condition that results in some of her skin cells being unable to create pigments, so she ends up looking very pale, with only vague patterns compared to a normal giraffe’s coloration," said Derek Lee, founder of the Wild Nature Institute.
-Lee researches giraffes at the National Park.
+"Leucism is a genetic condition that results in some of her skin cells being unable to create pigments, so she ends up looking very pale, with only vague patterns compared to a normal giraffe's coloration," said Derek Lee, the founder of the Wild Nature Institute.
+Lee researches giraffes at the park.

 "It is very rare.
 This is only the second record of a white giraffe in Tarangire over the past 20 years or so, among more than 3,000 giraffes in the area," Lee told ABC News.

 He was the first person to take photos of Omo.